Charrat

 Charrat is a former municipality in the district of Martigny in the canton of Valais in Switzerland.
 On 1 January 2021 the former municipality of Charrat merged into the municipality of Martigny.

 Geography

 Charrat had an area, As of 2011, of 7.6 km2.
 Of this area, 45.0% is used for agricultural purposes, while 40.1% is forested.
 Of the rest of the land, 12.0% is settled (buildings or roads) and 2.9% is unproductive land.

-The former municipality is located in the Martigny district, on the left bank of the Rhone.
+The former municipality is located in the Martigny district, on the left bank of the Rhône.
 It consists of the villages of Vison and Les Chênes and a development around the train station.

 Coat of arms

 The blazon of the municipal coat of arms is Or a Bar ragully Vert a Lynx passant Sable armed Argent on a Chief Azure between two Mullets of Five Or an Oak branch Argent fructed Or.